MEGHANARA123456/Tensor-Board-Integration-with-CNN/README.md

 code
 Bash
 tensorboard --logdir logs/fit
 This will start the TensorBoard server.
-Open your web browser and navigate to the URL provided in the terminal (usually http://localhost:6006/).
+Open your web browser and navigate to the URL provided in the terminal.
 Special Instructions for Google Colab / Jupyter
 If you are running this in a notebook environment like Google Colab, you can launch TensorBoard directly within the notebook using a "magic command".
 Run this in a new cell after the training cell has completed: code